rayhaanalykhan/UIAppUtils/README.md

 # AppUtils

-A Swift utility library for various common tasks related to the UI, app permissions, and functionality.
+AppUtils is a robust UIKit utility library specializing in app-wide functionalities, designed to simplify app development.

 ## Features